 CX is Different to Service Quality

 The concept of ‘quality’ emerged from the total quality management (TQM) movement of the 1950s.
-Focus was initially on product quality, its emphasis moved in the 70s and 80s to service quality as economies in the western world became more services-based economies.
-The measurement of ‘client satisfaction’ became prominent.
+In the early days, the focus was on product quality.
+The emphasis moved in the 70s and 80s to service quality as economies in the western world became more services-based economies.
+‘Client satisfaction’ became a prominent metric.

 Client experience (CX) is diﬀerent.
 It means that a ﬁrm’s core focus is on its entire relationship with its clients – not just on satisfaction.
 Contemporary research shows that CX is generated through a long process of interaction between a ﬁrm and its clients, across multiple channels and through generating both functional and emotional eﬀects.